elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

-This will start a server and allow us to visit [`http://0.0.0.0:4000`](http://0.0.0.0:4000) in a browser to see our new application running live!
+This will start a server and allow us to visit [`http://0.0.0.0:4000`](http://0.0.0.0:4000) in a browser to see our new application running live.
 Here is what the output will look like:

 ```shell
 $ mix phx.server